-For bullies, competence is competition.
-Bullies target these capable workers out of jealousy or to put the target down to make themselves look better and make the target appear less valuable to the organization.
+Competence translates to competition.
+Bullies will target these capable workers to make them appear less valuable to the organization.

 Bullies often have poor coping skills and tackle their insecurities by manipulating others to raise their own perceived self-importance.